pz-even/ni-graph/README.md

-# Neuromorphic Imaging and Classification with Graph Learning
+# Overview
-This repo provides the code of
+This repo provides the code of [Neuromorphic Imaging and Classification with Graph Learning](https://doi.org/10.1016/j.neucom.2023.127010)
 ```
 @article{zhang2024neuromorphic,
-  title    =  {Neuromorphic imaging and classification with graph learning},
+  title    =  {Neuromorphic Imaging and Classification with Graph Learning},
   author   =  {Pei Zhang and Chutian Wang and Edmund Y. Lam},
   journal  =  {Neurocomputing},
   volume   =  {565},